 The Image of the Invisible God – Christ, the one who was seen by Abraham, Isaac, and Jacob.
 Seen as an Angel by Moses at the burning bush.
 He appeared sometimes as a man, sometimes as an Angel, etc.

 The Word – the speaker for the invisible God throughout the Old Testament, who spoke to Abraham, Isaac, and Jacob, and Moses when He appeared to them.
-The Targum of Isaiah, written in 30 BC, by Jonathan Ben Uzziel, used this expression for the Spirit of Christ in the Old Testament, and the Messiah.
-The Apostle John carried it forward into his gospel.
+This expression was used throughout the Old Testament and the Targumim.

 The one true God – the invisible God, the Father.

 The only begotten 1 God – Christ was “the firstborn of all creation,” “the beginning of the creation of God.”
 He was not the one true God, but considered Himself as any “Son of God,” being subject to the Father (John 5:19; 8:28; 10:34).

 ELOHIM – masculine plural of El, the speaker for the invisible God.
 Moses became “ELOHIM to Pharaoh,” speaker for the invisible God, when he spoke God’s words to Pharaoh.

 The correct understanding is that Christ as “the Word” is speaking, but the true speaker is the invisible God.
 The invisible God is one with His image, Jesus Christ.
 “Hear O Israel, YHVH our ELOHIM, YHVH, is one.”